jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 learn the ins and outs of this overly complex system.
 What does this mean for your website and customers?
 Availability will be spotty for awhile but we hope _eventually_ it will even out.
 Lastly, to quote someone very wise (send a pull request if you know who!), "Hope is not a strategy."

+## Managed Kubernetes

+Now you are probably thinking, "my cloud provider said they'd take away all the pain you just described by selling me their managed Kubernetes."
+That is indeed the dream.
+However, it is not reality.
+Having worked for some cloud providers, I have seen the pain customers still go through trying to learn the patterns Kubernetes implements and applying those patterns to their existing applications.
+This means your teams will still have to handle the steep learning curve.
+Just because it's managed does not mean that your application's uptime and availibility are covered.
+That is still on _your_ team.
+Customers being able to use your website on the internet is your team's responsibility and understanding Kubernetes is still required for that.

+You will also want to be sure your cloud provider did not fall prey to the pitfalls I outlined above as well.
+You should make sure your cluster is fully isolated from other customer's clusters.
+The way the managed Kubernetes offerings work is by the cloud provider managing the "master" for your cluster.
+This means all the data for your cluster is managed by your cloud provider.
+If your data is not properly isolated from all the other customer's data, it means that if the cloud provider gets breached by means of a different customer's cluster then your data has been breached as well.
+Then, we are in the scenario where a hacker owns your website, can hold it for ransom, or cause a very public incident for your comapny that you will need to handle.

 This was just a brief overview and I am not trying to throw shade.
 I merely wanted to phrase some of these prevalent problems in a way that people running a business might be more aware of the impact adopting this technology might have.
 It should not be understated, if your organization does tackle these difficulties (and others I didn't mention), then you will possibly see great impact on developer productivity, faster feature releases and deployments (among all the other wins Kubernetes can provide).